desihub/fastspecfit/doc/fastspec.rst

                 SURVEY  bytes3                Survey name (e.g., 'sv1'); only present when fitting healpix coadds.
                PROGRAM  bytes6                Program name (e.g., *bright*, *dark*); only present when fitting healpix coadds.
                HEALPIX   int32                Healpixel number (nside=64); only present when fitting healpix coadds.
+           TILEID_LIST    str5                List of tile IDs that went into healpix coadd.
                 TILEID   int32                Tile ID number; only present when fitting tile-level (not healpix) coadds.
                  FIBER   int32                Fiber ID number; only present with TILEID.
                  NIGHT   int32                Night (or *thrunight* for cumulative coadds); only present with TILEID.